 Read Full Transcript EXPAND

-A warrior, a scholar, and a three-star general, H.R.
-McMaster arrived at The White House after a storied career in the Army, commanding troops on the battlefield in both Iraq wars.
+A warrior, a scholar, and a 3-star general, HR McMaster arrived at the White House after a storied career in the Army

-He authored a book about what went wrong during the Vietnam War, including that civilian and military leaders told lies based on politics.
+He also wrote a book about what went wrong in Vietnam—when he says men in uniform told lies based on politics

-But he also found himself at odds with his boss over other geopolitical threats.
+But he also found himself at odds with his boss over other threats

-I’m surprised there were any Russian cyber experts available… [ Chuckles ] …based on how active most of them have been in undermining our democracies in the West.
+McMaster — I’m surprised there are any Russian cyber experts available, based on how active they have been in undermining our democracies in the west

-It has been one year since he left The White House.
+It’s been one year since he left the White House.

 ‘Firing Line with Margaret Hoover’ is made possible by… Corporate funding is provided by… and by…